-Decriminalization reduces sexual violence by 30 percent.
+Decriminalization reduces sexual violence by 30%.
 Rape has high direct costs to society.
-McCollister, French and Fang (2010) using contingent valuation techniques estimate that the cost per rape offense is \$240,776 in 2008 dollars.
+McCollister et al. (2010) using contingent valuation techniques estimate that the cost per rape offence is \$240,776 in 2008 dollars.
 This estimate includes both tangible cost such as criminal justice costs and intangible costs such as pain and suffering.
-Therefore, decriminalization has the potential to result in large savings in terms of rape offenses.
+Therefore, decriminalization has the potential to result in large savings in terms of rape offences.

-We show that decriminalization improves public health outcomes by decreasing female gonorrhea incidence by more than 40 percent.
+We show that decriminalization improves public health outcomes by decreasing female gonorrhoea incidence by more than 40%.
 This has direct benefits for individuals but likely results in positive externalities as well.
-For example, the presence of comorbid STIs such as gonorrhea, can increase the likelihood of HIV transmission (Galvin and Cohen, 2004; Oster, 2005).
-Shannon et al. (2014) claims decriminalization of sex work would have the greatest effect on the course of HIV epidemics across all settings, averting 33-46 percent of HIV infections in the next decade.
-Therefore, finding a reduction in gonorrhea is likely understating the gains to public health.
+For example, the presence of comorbid STIs such as gonorrhoea, can increase the likelihood of HIV transmission (Galvin and Cohen, 2004; Oster, 2005).
+Shannon et al. (2015) claims decriminalization of sex work would have the greatest effect on the course of HIV epidemics across all settings, averting 33-46% of HIV infections in the next decade.
+Therefore, finding a reduction in gonorrhoea is likely understating the gains to public health.

 The results suggest that decriminalization could have potentially large social benefits for the population at large-not just sex market participants.
-Almost 19 million new cases of STDs occur in the United States each year, and the annual direct medical costs of treating STIs (including HIV) is estimated at 11 to 17 US billion in 2003 dollars (Chesson, 2006).
-For the female gonorrhea estimates we calculate that approximately 5 to 50 percent of the decline in gonorrhea could be from female sex workers.
+Almost 19 million new cases of STDs occur in the U.S. each year, and the annual direct medical costs of treating STIs (including HIV) is estimated at 11-17 US billion in 2003 dollars (Chesson, 2006).
+For the female gonorrhoea estimates we calculate that approximately 5-50% of the decline in gonorrhoea could be from female sex workers.
 The rest is likely from non-sex workers.
-While we cannot do the same calculation for rape offenses, we believe some proportion of the decrease in rape offenses is coming from non-sex workers.
+While we cannot do the same calculation for rape offences, we believe some proportion of the decrease in rape offences is coming from non-sex workers.
 Sex workers are more likely to report rape after decriminalization, so the fact that we are finding overall decreases suggests that non-sex workers are likely part of this decrease.